scottdbrown/self-immunopeptidome_cancer/README.md

 ```bash
 HUMAN_HLA-B13-23_8_32	source /home/sbrown/bin/pythonvenv/python3/bin/activate; /path/to/netMHCpan-3.0/netMHCpan -tdir tmpdirXXXXXX -a HLA-B13:23 -l 8 -f prot8_32_HUMAN.fa > HUMAN_HLA-B13-23_8_32.pMHC; python /home/sbrown/scripts/parseNetMHCpanOutput.py HUMAN_HLA-B13-23_8_32.pMHC HUMAN_HLA-B13-23_8_32.pMHC.parsed; rm HUMAN_HLA-B13-23_8_32.pMHC;
 ```
-Note, since the HLA is in the file name, and the prot8_32_HUMAN.fa is the lest of peptides, this is parsed down to just be the IC50 scores for each peptide (in the same order as prot8_32_HUMAN.fa) to save space.
+Note, since the HLA is in the file name, and the prot8_32_HUMAN.fa is the list of peptides, this is parsed down to just be the IC50 scores for each peptide (in the same order as prot8_32_HUMAN.fa) to save space.

+## Parse the results of the predictions

 Within the folder holding the results of all the predictions, we will check to see that all jobs completed successfully, and get simple summaries
 ```bash